Why You Need a Certificate of Incorporation in Hong Kong

 In Hong Kong, only limited liability companies need a certificate of incorporation and the Companies Registry issues it.
 The certificate follows a standard format and contains information in English and Chinese.

-Note that an incorporation certificate is different from acquiring a certificate of incumbency which contains the details of your company structure and validates its legal status.
+Note that an incorporation certificate differs from Certificate of Incumbency which contains the details of your company structure and validates its legal status.
 Moreover, while any independent third party can issue an incumbency certificate, only the Companies Registry has the power to issue a certificate of incorporation.

 Your Hong Kong certificate of incorporation carries the following information: